xmarcjordanx/CSC3916_Assignment3/README.md

     - Ensure incoming entities contain the necessary information.
 For example if the movie does not contain actors, the entity should not be created and an error should be returned
 - All endpoints should be protected with a JWT token (implement signup, and signin)
     - For this assignment you must implement a User database in Mongo
-        - Password should be hashed
+        - name
-        - Name
+        - username
-        - Username
+        - password (should be hashed)
     - If username exists the endpoint should return an error that the user already exists
     - JWT secret needs to be stored in an environment variable
 - Update the Pre-React CSC3916_HW5 placeholder project to support /signup and /signin methods.
 The React Single Page App should use your Assignment 3 API to support those two operations.